WorkCover payments after 130 weeks

 Another thing that can happen is that the matter can be referred to the medical panel from the Magistrates court.
 This is usually done by the lawyers that represent the insurance company.
 As mentioned above, the medical panel is then tasked with providing an opinion on your work capacity.

-WorkCover top up payments after 130 weeks
+Top up payments after 130 weeks

 The first way to get payments in additional 130 weeks is to show that you do not have a work capacity and that this is likely to continue indefinitely.

 In order to lodge a claim for payments an additional 130 weeks if you are working at least 15 hours per week, you need to complete a particular form.
-You can contact the WorkCover insurer and ask them for a copy of the claim form.
+You can contact the WorkCover insurer and ask them for a copy of the relevant form.